gromag/googlephotobrowser/README.md

 # GooglePhotoBrowser

-Quick and dirty Google photo search (a workaround to the broken date search)
+Google photo search (a quick and dirty workaround to the inconsistent Google Photo search when using dates)

 ------